dolanjs/ubuntu-grsec/README.md

 ### Lock it down

-Once you have confirmed that everything works, configure the Grsecurity lock in sysctl.conf.
+Once you have confirmed that everything works, configure the Grsecurity lock in *sysctl.conf*.

 ```
 sudo echo "kernel.grsecurity.grsec_lock = 1" >> /etc/sysctl.conf